KonH/UnknownSpace/README.md

 **Unknown Space** is a tech demo project which aimed to cover common game features using modern tools.

+## Current status

+Project is in early stage of development and potentially deprecated.

 ## Table of contents

 - Intro: